 Finally, paragraph 4 addresses your avatar’s behavior.

 Using your reader persona: At this point, you should have a persona that you can use.
-I recommend printing it out and putting it close to where you write.
+We recommend printing it out and putting it close to where you write.

 Every piece of content should be written with this person in mind.

-Now that you understand your persona almost as well as you understand yourself, if you keep asking yourself what would Sneil want to read here?, you’ll be able to create content that resonates with a large part of your audience.
+Now that you understand your persona almost as well as you understand yourself, what would Sneil want to read here if you keep asking yourself?
+You’ll be able to create content that resonates with a large part of your audience.

 One final note: an avatar can evolve.
-This first version is your best guess at what your readers are like, but as you get feedback from them through comments and emails, you can revise it.
+This first version is your best guess at what your readers are like, but you can revise it as you get their feedback through comments and emails.

-There is nothing more important than understanding your reader if you want to create content that truly makes an impact.
+Nothing is more important than understanding your reader if you want to create content that truly makes an impact.

 Simply put, a reader persona is the best way to understand your reader.

-That’s why I’ve given you this simple 4-step process to creating your own reader persona.
+That’s why we’ve given you this simple four-step process to create your own reader persona.

-I encourage you to use it as soon as possible and start integrating your reader persona into your content creation processes.
+We encourage you to use it immediately and integrate your reader persona into your content creation processes.